-You can hear an iconic Yamaha piano from concerts and places of worship to someone’s home.
+You can hear the iconic sound of Yamaha pianos from the world’s top artists, stages and recordings.
+From classical concerts and places of worship to the most elite colleges and universities to the newest piano learners’ homes, the sound of the Yamaha piano is ever present.
 The Yamaha brand is now known all over the globe- but it did not begin this way.
 In reality, Yamaha’s success has been more than a hundred years in the making.
 Let’s take a look at the story of the Yamaha Piano:

 Watch this video on The Yamaha Story: